Minor Arcana · Cups

 Eight of Cups in Health

-Upright: Leaving depleting environments and habits — recognising that some fatigue is geography.
+Upright: Leaving depleting environments and habits — recognizing that some fatigue is geography.
 Reflective only, not medical advice.

 Reversed: Staying in what drains you because leaving is effortful.
 The cost compounds.
 Reflective only, not medical advice.